awtareen/CS-MRI/README.md

 ## Overview

-Compressive Sensing (CS) is a widely used technique in biomedical signal acquisition and reconstruction.
-The technique is especially useful for reducing acquisition time for magnetic resonance imaging (MRI) signal acquisitions and reconstruction, where effects of patient fatigue and Claustrophobia need mitigation.
-In addition to improving patient experience, faster MRI scans are important for time sensitive imaging, such as functional or cardiac MRI, where target movement is unavoidable.
-Inspired from recent research works on multi-layer convolutional sparse coding (ML-CSC) theory to model deep neural networks, this work proposes a multi-layer basis pursuit framework which combines the benefit from objective-based CS reconstructions and deep learning-based reconstruction by employing iterative thresholding algorithms for successfully training a CS-MRI restoration framework on GPU and reconstruct test images using parameters of the trained model.
-Extensive experiments show the effectiveness of the proposed framework on four MRI datasets in terms of faster convergence, improved PSNR/SSIM, and better restoration efficiency as compared to the state of the art frameworks with different CS ratios.
+Deep Learning-based Compressive Sensing MRI Reconstruction

+This repository provides the code and details for a novel multi-layer basis pursuit framework for Compressive Sensing (CS) Magnetic Resonance Imaging (MRI) reconstruction.
+The framework combines the strengths of objective-based CS reconstructions and deep learning by leveraging iterative thresholding algorithms.
+This approach enables:

+Faster MRI Scans: Reduce acquisition times, mitigating patient discomfort and enabling time-sensitive imaging.
+Improved Image Quality: Achieve superior Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Measure (SSIM) compared to state-of-the-art methods.
+Efficient Reconstruction: Our framework demonstrates faster convergence and improved reconstruction efficiency for various CS ratios across four MRI datasets.
+Inspired by recent advancements in multi-layer convolutional sparse coding (ML-CSC) theory, our work proposes a deep learning-based CS-MRI restoration framework trained on GPUs.

+This repository welcomes contributions and aims to be a valuable resource for researchers exploring deep learning applications in CS-MRI reconstruction.

 # Repository Contents